joeldrapper/literal.fun/docs/objects.md

 end
 ```

-This is exactly the same as defining a regular class an extending `Literal::Properties` except you can do it on one line.
+This is the same as defining a regular class and extending `Literal::Properties` except you can do it on one line.

 If you need to subclass something else, such as `Phlex::HTML`, just extend `Literal::Properties` instead.